-Every level of Palestinian society has suffered as a result of the ongoing conflict.
-We have worked in the Occupied Palestinian Territories for over 50 years, often with those most impacted by the conflict.
-We've facilitated art therapy with traumatised children in Gaza, offered skills and employability training to young people in the West Bank, and promoted women in leadership.
+We have worked in the Occupied Palestinian Territories (OPT) for over 50 years, often with those most impacted by the conflict.
+We've facilitated art therapy with traumatised children, offered skills and employability training to young people, and promoted women in leadership.

 Our volunteers have been instrumental in enabling us to reach out to vulnerable people groups, such as women living in violent relationships.
-Violence against women is a major issue in Palestine, both domestic violence and violence generated by the Occupation and the Intifadas.
+Violence against women is a major issue in the occupied Palestinian territories.
 We have worked with Women’s Centre for Legal Aid and Counselling (WCLAC) to support survivors and address the causes and consequences of gender-based violence within the Palestinian community.
-WCLAC also focuses on the effects of increased militarisation associated with the Israeli occupation on women, including limited economic opportunities.
 WCLAC were struggling with their capacity, so our volunteers produced bi-lingual workshops and resources, and supported WCLAC in writing proposals and increasing their capacity, enabling the organisation to support more women.

 We have also worked closely with universities to increase access to education and work after graduation.
-The political context in Palestine has meant that the basic right to an education is being denied for students at high school and university level.
-It is challenging for universities to operate in the West Bank for a number of reasons.
-It is difficult securing foreign faculty as visas are often denied; funding from individuals is necessary for universities to their subsidise students; and merely getting to the campus is made hard by road blocks and check points.
-For three years, we worked with Birzeit University to promote the Palestinian people’s right to an education, run English workshops and deliver careers workshops and advice.
+It is challenging for universities to operate in the West Bank as funding from individuals is necessary for universities to their subsidise students.
+For three years, we worked with Birzeit University to promote people’s right to an education, run English workshops and deliver careers workshops and advice.

 Higher education institutions have a major role to play in producing skilled young people who will secure and sustain the Palestinian economy in years to come.